New centre for future leaders in Earth observation

 A new research centre that will use satellite data and artificial intelligence to tackle global environmental changes has been launched.

-Edinburgh has been announced as one of the Centre’s key partners along with the University of Leeds.
+Edinburgh has been announced as one of the centre’s key partners, as well as the University of Leeds.

 SENSE will combine industry engagement with world-leading research facilities to train 50 new PhD researchers over the next 3 years.